 7. The dreaded food comaThe 3 stages when you're breaking fast: Stage 1 - That first bite euphoria✨

-Come on, we're all guilty of this ?
+8. Covering your mouth so that people can't smell your breath?Come on, we're all guilty of this ?
 An entire day of not eating or drinking is good for the soul of course, but it may leave your breath smelling a little funky?

 9. Counting down the hours to iftarT-6 hours to iftar; you try to distract yourself as much as possible but catch yourself staring at the clock multiple times during the day?

 10. Knowing the exact time for iftar

 11. When you go to the mosque for Taraweeh and your shoes are lost foreverA familiar sight at every entrance to the mosque, you know NEVER to wear your favourite shoes to Taraweeh because the chances of you ever seeing it again?
 Pretty slim.

 12. During Taraweeh, you can't help but hope the imam doesn't read too long surahsIt's a constant internal struggle you go through - wanting to immerse yourself in prayer yet hoping the Taraweeh prayer would not take too long.
 Credit: giphy But then you remember how blessed you are to meet the month of Ramadan, and you press on nonetheless ?
 Credit: giphy As challenging (and hilarious?) as some of these experiences may be, nothing beats the peace and serenity this holy month brings you!
 Ramadan Mubarak, everyone!
 Here's to another fruitful, amazing Ramadan✨